Director's welcome to the Bionics Institute

 Neurobionics – the development of implantable devices for the diagnosis and treatment of central nervous system disorders such as treatment-resistant epilepsy, and severe movement disorders and psychiatric conditions

-The Bionics Institute is passionate about multidisciplinary research that leads to clinical and commercial outcomes.
+The Bionics Institute is passionate about multidisciplinary research that leads to clinical outcomes that improve lives.
 Many of our staff have successfully taken a concept through to clinical application.
 We also have a great network of very talented collaborators covering clinical research, engineering and the sciences.
-These activities and outcomes are underpinned by the Institute’s extensive expertise in project management and commercialisation.
+These activities and outcomes are underpinned by the Institute’s extensive expertise in project management.

 Our other passion is the training and mentoring of the next generation of scientists, engineers, and clinicians working in this exciting field.
 If you see opportunities for collaboration or to undertake a higher research degree as you navigate our website, please contact us.